 Does one colour blend better with your skin tone than the other?

 Although I did the example picture using PhotoShop, I still think it illustrates my point because (at least to me) it looks like the pink colour blends away into my skin, whereas the orange looks like something that’s smudged on top of my skin.
 It almost looks like the orange colour is further to the front than the pink.
 Weird way to explain it, but that’s how I think of it.
 If you squint slightly, this becomes even more apparent.
+As the cool colour works better for me than the warm one, this indicates that I’m cool (pardon the pun).
+I took a picture with my younger (and warmer) sister, both of us without makeup, to make the difference even clearer:

 Now, my skin tone is definitely cool.
 My teacher said that with enough makeup, she could probably make everyone in my class change their natural category, except for me.
 With others, the case is not so clear.
 If you think both colours can work for you, then you might have a skin tone that can handle both warm and cool shades.
 Yes, this is possible.
-In that case, your hair colour can “make” you warmer or cooler, and I suggest you choose a hair colour that tips you towards the colours you prefer the most.
+In that case, your hair colour can “make” you warmer or cooler, and I suggest you choose a hair colour that shifts you towards the colours you prefer the most.
 No point in going very cool with your hair if you prefer warm, peachy colours, for instance.